AguaClara/UASB/summer2018report.md

 Next, the team considered adding more material into the bottom of the tank (adding sloped walls, making it more pyramidal).
 Since there would be less volume in the bottom of the tank, this would allow hydraulic head to be gained per dump of the bucket.
 However, after running more calculations it was determined that it was very challenging to meet this criteria and still fit the bucket fully within the entrance tank.

-After discussing this further with Monroe, he suggested a new design to solve this problem.
-Instead of sloping the tank, he suggested keeping the tank rectangular, and adding larger pipes along the bottom which would then connect to the influent pipes.
-These pipes would retain most of the volume dumped and provide the needed hydraulic head while not altering the tank geometry.
+After further discussion with Monroe, a new design to solve this problem was suggested.
+Instead of a sloped tank, the tank would be kept rectangular, and larger pipes along the bottom would be added, which would then connect to the influent pipes.
+These pipes would retain most of the volume dumped and provide the needed hydraulic head, while not altering the tank geometry.
 A fusion model of this model is pictured below.

 **Add fusion model of full influent system**